Congressional Connection Poll: Fire 'Em All!

 Among all adults, the poll found, Obama leads a Republican by 45 percent to 39 percent, while a comparable 44 percent to 36 percent plurality prefers Democratic House control.
 The gap between that result, and the much narrower splits among registered voters, underscores the stakes for Democrats in the Obama campaign’s expensive effort to register millions of potential supporters before Election Day.

-This article appears in the Nov.
-1, 2011, edition of National Journal Daily.
+This article appears in the November 1, 2011 edition of NJ Daily.